Top courier firm raided for evading customs duty

 A few hours later, the officials realising their folly, raided the warehouse of the courier firm to collect the cargo.

-Lapse in procedure On September 25, a consignment imported by DTDC Courier, containing video cameras and accessories worth Rs 9 lakh on-board Air India flight 130 from London arrived at Mumbai Chhatrapati Shivaji International Airport.
+On September 25, a consignment imported by DTDC Courier, containing video cameras and accessories worth Rs 9 lakh on-board Air India flight 130 from London arrived at Mumbai Chhatrapati Shivaji International Airport.

 As per customs regulations, the courier company has to make sure that imported goods pass through three stages -- screening, checking and documentation -- before claiming custody of the goods.